 The following projects have been approved by Engineering.
-Please see Ling Li for more information on how credit will transfer.
+Please see your academic advisor for more information on how credit will transfer.

 The civil engineering project runs for one month, but otherwise is flexible between May and August.